SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/marketplace.md

 ## Pending Operations

-When you perform an action in the Markplace (install, update or uninstall a plugin), a yellow banner appears at the top of the page showing pending operations that will be executed once SonarQube is restarted.
+When you perform an action in the Marketplace (install, update, or uninstall a plugin), a yellow banner appears at the top of the page showing pending operations that will be executed once SonarQube is restarted.
 Pending operations can be canceled until the server is restarted.

 ## Restart SonarQube
 Restarting SonarQube can be done manually from the command line by running `sonar.sh restart` or directly from the UI: